-Join Bonnie Biafore for an in-depth discussion in this video Paying more to shorten a schedule, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Paying more to shorten a schedule, part of Project Management Foundations: Schedules.

 If the project finish date is more important than the budget, spending money …to shorten the schedule is an option.
 This is known as crashing. …Most common crashing technique is adding more resources to a task. …This approach is effective, up to a point. …If you add too many resources, work starts to slow down as people get in each …other's way.
 Other options for spending more money …include paying for overtime, paying fees for faster delivery of materials. …Or paying for more expensive people, who can complete work quicker.…